universityofgalway-library/dspace-pure-metadata-matching/docs/match_authors.md

 From **external matches**:
 - Alternative first and last names
-- Internal and external organisation UUIDs (external persons can have both)
+- External organisation UUIDs

 ORCID and Scopus IDs are collected across all internal match UUIDs into a set.
-If an author has internal duplicates, they may yield multiple distinct values — in that case a warning is logged and the first value found is used.
+If an author has internal duplicates, they may yield multiple distinct values — in that case a warning is logged for both ORCID and Scopus ID separately, and the first value found is used.
 These identifiers are never collected from external matches.

 #### 3.6 Build the enriched record